Priya-mishra-hacks/C-/README.md

 # JAVA PROJECTS AND LEARNING CODES
-This is my first repository.This repository is on oops concept using c++.
+This is my first repository.This repository is on oops concept using JAVA